Get the Outcomes Analysis White Paper

 High Blood Pressure: -4.7mmH

-Hypertensive patients saw a clinically meaningful average decrease of 4.7 mmHg in blood pressure at 180 days.
+Hypertensive patients saw a clinically meaningful average decrease in blood pressure of 16 mmHg systolic and 8.9 mmHg diastolic at 180 days.

 Monitor patient progress and calibrate their care plan